-He remained impaneled even if it was reported by a bartender who took the fifth, probably because he was afraid of him, that he was talking about the case at the bar where he worked; he wanted to give Scott the death penalty and write a book.
+He remained impaneled even if it was reported by a bartender who took the fifth, probably because he was afraid to lose his job for defending the rights of Peterson, that he was talking about the case at the bar where he worked; he wanted to give Scott the death penalty and write a book.

 This case happened during an era when any book written about a high profile case paid astronomical sums of money.